Other common names

 Range in Florida

-Pine Woods Littersnakes are found throughout most of the Florida peninsula south to the Lake Okeechobee region, but they extend further south to Martin County along the east coast.
+Pine Woods Littersnakes are found throughout most of the Florida peninsula south to the Lake Okeechobee region, but they extend further south to Broward County along the east coast.
 There are isolated populations along the southern tier of the Panhandle west of Franklin County.
 They do not occur on the Florida Keys.

 Assessment of risk to people and pets